eventEmitter/ee-soa-transport-rewrite/Readme.md

 disk.

 ###DatabaseLoader
 Is currently in development, it probably does not make sense to have a default implementation.
-In our concrete case we use the `ee-orm` to load rules based on a key.
-The Database loader is very likely to be changed.

-    load: function(domain, callback) {
-        this._orm.call({domain:domain}).find(function(err, result){
-            callback(err, result)
-        });
-    }

 ###RewriteLoader
-Is a transforming loader which creates `rewrite.Rewrite` instances (or subclasses) from the rulesets to get executable rewrites and can be seen as a factory.
+Is a transforming loader which creates `rewrite.Rewrite` instances (or subclasses) from the rulesets to get executable rewrites and can be seen as a factory (internally uses the `transformer.FactoryTransformer`.

 ##Transformers
-Transformers are classes/objects to transform the loaded rulesets (a loader can be its own transformer!).
-Below an example of a transformer that simply filters the rules based on the key value passed to the loader, which is more or less how the `FilterTransformer` works.
+Transformers are classes/objects to transform the loaded rulesets of a transformer that simply filters the rules based on the key value passed to the loader.

     var transformer = {
         transform: function(key, resultset, callback){